The Fragility of Sparsity: Sparse representations are rare

 However, it appears non-trivial to extend these modifications to the more complicated designs encountered in practice, such as when interactions are present, or to handle collinearity issues arising due to limited variability in the controls.
 Both the BCH and the \textcite{ferrara22} applications of \Cref{sec:empir-illustr} exhibit multicollinearity that goes beyond the issue of choosing baseline categories.

+An alternative approach could be to exhaustively consider all plausible normalization choices, analogous to our analysis in \Cref{sec:empir-illustr}, and report the union of the confidence intervals.
+However, this is practically difficult, as the number of possible normalizations is often very large.
+Moreover, such an approach would only yield valid inference if at least one of the considered choices induces a sparse representation.

-What is more, the number of potentially sparse representations is often large: when trying to control for a scalar variable non-parameterically, not only is there a choice of polynomial type (raw, Hermite, Laguerre, etc.) in addition to any recentering, but one could equally plausibly consider other types of expansions, such as splines or Fourier series.
-Similarly, the approach in the references cited above require that the baseline categories can be partitioned into a small number of types, with all categories of the same type having (nearly) identical effect on the outcome variable.
-In the context of controlling for profession dummies, say, this amounts to an assumption that there are only a few profession types with heterogenous effects.
-If, instead, professions are characterized by a combination of a small number of latent skills, and these skills affect the outcome in an additive manner, then this yields a different sparse representation.
+To ensure that the latter condition holds, one needs a substantive argument.
+In some instances, such arguments may necessitate further expanding the set of normalization choices.
+For instance, the grouped lasso approach in the references cited above require that the baseline categories can be partitioned into a small number of types, with all categories of the same type having (nearly) identical effect on the outcome variable.
+In the context of controlling for profession dummies, say, this amounts to an assumption that there are only a few profession types with heterogeneous effects, which is a strong assumption.
+It may be more reasonable to instead posit that professions are characterized by a combination of a small number of latent skills, and these skills affect the outcome in an additive manner.
+This then yields a different set of plausible normalizations that are not captured by grouped lasso-type approaches.

-Researchers thus must take a stand on a particular representation based on domain-specific knowledge.
-But this is at odds with the purported appeal of \acp{SBE} to be fully automatic, with the aim of reducing the researchers' degrees of freedom in model choice.

-Finally, it may be the case that sparsity fails even when one considers a large set of normalization choices.
+In absence of substantive arguments, the sparsity assumption may well fail to hold, even after considering a large set of potential normalization choices.
 We present evidence for this in our applications in \Cref{sec:testing-sparsity} below.

-In the absence of a substantive argument for why sparsity should hold in a given application, ensuring robustness of \acp{SBE} seems fundamentally challenging.
+Thus, developing fully data-driven methods to modify \acp{SBE} such that they adapt to an appropriate sparse representation regardless of the context seems infeasible.

+Applications of \acp{SBE} require researchers to take a stand on why a particular representation (or a set of representations) is sparse based on domain-specific knowledge.
+This is analogous to using problem-specific arguments to defend other substantive assumptions, such as assuming selection on observables.
+But it is at odds with the purported appeal of \acp{SBE} to be fully automatic, with the aim of reducing the researchers' degrees of freedom in model choice.

+While the sensitivity of \acp{SBE} to the control matrix specification may seem similar to the usual issue that with flexible methods, implementation issues, such as tuning parameter choice, can matter a lot in finite samples, it is fundamentally different.
+Large sample validity of flexible methods can be justified under a wide range of tuning parameter choices, including the choice of penalty in implementing \acp{SBE}.
+By contrast, the specification of the control matrix affects validity of the sparsity assumption, and thus large-sample validity of inference.
+It is a substantive modeling choice, not merely an implementation detail.
+It needs to be defended as such.